codeviking/biscuit/README.md

 2. Improved documentation.
 3. Improved test coverage.
 4. Creation of expanded recipe.
 5. Server flags to disable file watching and associated auto "baking."
-Effectively making the biscuit server something which could be effective in a production enviornment.
+Effectively making the flapjack server something which could be effective in a production enviornment.